 I AM A LIAR...
 I lie to my friends, I lie to my family, I lie to people I don't even know, but most of all, I lie to myself.
 Sometimes I catch myself telling a story to someone and actually believing myself when I made the whole ordeal up.
 Do I have a problem?
 Am I a pathological liar?
 How can I reverse my lies and come clean without hurting the people I love?

 Truth be told, research on what’s commonly known as “pathological lying” is fairly limited.
-However, there does seem to be some differences between this kind of lying and telling the occasional whopper — namely, pathological liars tend to lie impulsively, compulsively, frequently, and have a lengthy track record of stretching the truth.
+However, there does seem to be some differences between this kind of lying and telling the occasional whopper.
+Most significantly, pathological liars tend to have a lengthy track record of stretching the truth, doing so constantly and impulsively.
+There is also a mixed track record when it comes to the terminology.
+While some mental health professionals use pathological liar and compulsive liar interchangeably, others see them as distinct.
+In these instances, the delineation is that the former will have a clear motive for their chronic lying — usually to seek attention or admiration.
+However, the latter has no such motive; they can't control their lying nor can they make themselves stop, sometimes even after they’ve been called out or exposed.
 Whether or not this behavior is problematic depends a lot on how the lying makes you feel, what you lie about, and maybe even why you lie (more on this later).
-Fessing-up may be challenging, and could carry the risk of hurting the people you care about — but if it’s something you’d really like to do, it might help to engage in some self-reflection before you own up to the fibbing.
+Fessing up may be challenging and could carry the risk of hurting the people you care about — but if it’s something you’d really like to do, it might help to engage in some self-reflection before you own up to the fibbing.

 But first, to address the little elephant in the room: while lying is usually frowned upon in good company, it’s actually a pretty common social behavior.
 Some studies suggest that adults might lie in up to 20 percent of their social interactions!
-And people lie for all sorts of reasons: sometimes people lie to deceive or manipulate a situation to their advantage or to avoid negative consequences (like cheating on an exam or a partner).
-Sometimes people also tell half-truths as a social courtesy, without any hurtful intentions or consequences (like telling a friend you loved the itchy sweater they got you for your birthday).
+And people lie for all sorts of reasons: sometimes people lie to deceive or manipulate a situation to their advantage or to avoid negative consequences (such as cheating on an exam or a partner).
+Sometimes people also tell half-truths as a social courtesy, without any hurtful intentions or consequences (such as telling a friend you loved the itchy sweater they got you for your birthday).
 Lies might also be motivated by a need to maintain relationships or encourage cooperation, to reduce stress or embarrassment, or to compensate for traumatic experiences.
-All this to say, Reader, most people lie at some point in their life.
+All of this to say, Reader, is that most people lie at some point in their life.